 When all the risks have been identified you then have to analyse the risk to ascertain the level of risk associated with each one.
 To do this you have to determine the potential consequence of the risk if it were to occur, and the potential likelihood of this happening.
 Consequence and likelihood are described using the tables below:

 |Unlikely||The risk event could occur at some time (during a specified period), but not considered likely|

 |Possible||Might occur at some time|

 |Almost Certain||Is expected to occur in most circumstances|

 Using Table 1: look at the potential consequence.
-To ensure that health and safety risk is approached at in a uniform manner, you must use the criteria listed in the table.
-Eg: You are aware that there are heavy items to be loaded, as well as numerous items that need to be stored on the roof racks.
+To ensure that health and safety risk is approached at in a consistent manner, you must use the criteria listed in the table.
+Eg: You are aware that there are heavy items to be loaded, as well as numerous items that need to be stored on the roof racks of a car.
 You decide that this could cause an injury that could potentially lead to hospitalisation.
 The consequence is "Moderate".

 Using Table 2: look at likelihood.
 This is the predicted likelihood of the risk event occurring.
 This must be determined by using the criteria listed in the table.
 For example, you may be looking at the risk of musculoskeletal injury whilst loading the car.
 You determine that it is "Possible" that an injury may occur (remember that this is without any controls in place).

 Once you have determined both the consequence and the likelihood you combine them using the risk matrix (Table 3) to determine the risk rating.
 For example: if you have determined that the consequence of a musculoskeletal injury is "Moderate" and the likelihood of this injury occurring is "Possible", the resulting risk rating is "Medium".
 This is the rating of the inherent risk, i.e. the risk before you have implemented any treatments or controls.